SeanPollock/README/README.md

 I took a change in 2017 and came to work for a consumer focused company with no machine learning bent, Wealthsimple!
 I spent my first year as 1/2 of the USA Engineering team, which was merged into the International Platform team.
 I was promoted to be the dev manager of the International Product team last year, and now I am the dev manager for W4A Product.

-Outside of tech jobs I spent some years working as a Research Assistant, Teaching Assistant and as a Taekwondo instructor! 🦵
+Outside of tech jobs I spent some years working as a Research Assistant, Teaching Assistant and a Taekwondo 🦵 instructor!

 ## My Role

 **To Wealthsimple/ My Manager**

-As a dev manager, I am assessed on the combined output of the team.
-My primary responsbility is setting the project schedule, and helping with development where I can.
-I need to make commitments on projects to leadership/ my manager and follow through on those commitments, as well as communicate with them so they have a comfortable understanding of the teams' work.
-I bear ultimate responsibility for us delivering high quality work.
+As a dev manager, I am assessed on the combined output of the team, as well as the morale of the team.
+My primary responsibility is setting the development schedule and following through on those commitments.
+I'm also responsible for setting and improving our processes, communicating the right info at the right time to leadership and external stake holders, and leveling up the team.
+I bear ultimate responsibility for the quality of work we output.

 **To you**